 We include two linguistic tasks that assess English skills.
 Initial English vocabulary knowledge was found to predict self-rated ASL proficiency after 1 semester of ASL instruction (Williams, Darcy and Newman, 2017).
 English reading comprehension was also shown to improve during the SLI degree by Stone (2017), and we repeat the same measure here.
 Summarizing or ‘paraphrasing’ is known to be an important skill in spoken language interpreting (e.g. Moser-Mercer 1985; Russo and Pippa 2004; Russo 2014).
 Being able to comprehend and summarize complex spoken English before interpreting it into ‘chunks’ of BSL is also required of SLI students and thus we created a task to assess this paraphrasing ability.
 We also include the MLAT Number Learning task used by Stone (2017) as a measure of phonological encoding, which was predictive of later BSL grades (see also Martinez and Singleton, 2019, who found sign learning and word learning to be highly correlated in hearing non-signers).

 As Macnamara et al. (2011) point out, cognitive skills do not exist in a vacuum, and there have been a range of studies exploring SLI aptitude in terms of more social factors like disposition and personality (Stauffer and Shaw, 2006; Bontempo 2008; Bontempo et al., 2014).
 Hence, we also include one personality measure of risk-taking that was predictive of continuation on the SLI degree in Stone (2017), the Barratt Impulsiveness Scale, version 11 (BIS-11; Patton, Stanford and Barratt, 1995).
 Specifically, Stone found that SLI students remaining on the degree program were significantly more impulsive, i.e. more likely to take risks, than students who were rehoused in a Deaf Studies program (due to choice or poor BSL/interpreting exam performance).
-Lastly, we also used a non-verbal reasoning task as a control measure which we do not predict will change over time, nor impact BSL or SLI performance.
+Macnamara et al. (2011) also found that a different measure of risk-taking (Behavioral Inhibition System; Carver and White, 1994) differentiated between highly skilled and less-skilled interpreters Lastly, we also used a non-verbal reasoning task as a control measure which we do not predict will change over time, nor impact BSL or SLI performance.

-The present study asks three main research questions: (1) Do any of the cognitive and linguistic assessments predict being selected for, or continuing on, the SLI degree?
+The present preliminary study asks three main research questions: (1) Do any of the cognitive and linguistic assessments predict being selected for, or continuing on, the SLI degree?
 (2) How do the cognitive and linguistic assessments change in time over the course of the SLI degree?
 (3) Are any of the cognitive or linguistic assessments associated with BSL and SLI performance outcomes?
 In sum, we aim to see if we can replicate previous results in some domains by using identical or similar tasks as in previous longitudinal studies, as well as investigating some new areas (MR, and manipulating the modality of WM tasks).
-Together, these elements could help us get a step closer to understanding which initial cognitive and linguistic skills indicate the potential of an L2 sign language learner and a successful SLI student.
+Taken together, these elements could help us get a step closer to understanding which initial cognitive and linguistic skills indicate the potential of an L2 sign language learner and a successful SLI student.

 Materials and Methods